manticoresoftware/manticoresearch/manual/Listing_indexes.md

 There is no concept of grouping tables in databases like in other DBMS.
 Still, Manticore accepts `SHOW DATABASES` statements for interoperability with SQL dialect, but the statement doesn't return anything.

-While the data collections in Manticore are called indexes, the statement that displays them is `SHOW TABLES` for compability with miscellaneous SQL clients.
+While the data collections in Manticore are called indexes, the statement that displays them is `SHOW TABLES` for compatibility with miscellaneous SQL clients.

 <!-- example listing -->
 ## SHOW TABLES